 The 'to' field of a message MAY contain a network endpoint.

 Note the 'to' field is part of the bare message which may be signed and cannot be modified by intermediaries.
-Any receiver MUST ignore the network endpoint and not use it as a dispatch criterion, as access via different on-ramps to the same AMQP address is equivalent.
+Any message recipient MUST ignore the network endpoint and not use it as a dispatch criterion, as access via different on-ramps to the same AMQP address is equivalent.

-A router MAY ignore the 'to' field and forward a message within its own network, or MAY connect to the 'to' field network address.
-How routers decide that is out of scope of this specification; they MAY use custom annotations, properties of the link or connection that received the message, or other mechanisms.
+An intermediary who forwards messages MAY ignore the 'to' field and forward a message within its own network, or MAY connect to the 'to' field network address.
+How such intermediaries make this decision is out of scope of this specification; they MAY use custom annotations, properties of the link or connection that received the message, or other mechanisms.

 Message 'reply-to' and the Request Reply pattern